 “Well, for starters I’ll call my friend Summer.
 She’s a cold case investigator but being a police officer, she has access to the offender database.
 She can also ask around down at the precinct.
 Maybe Nicole is already on somebody’s radar over there.”

 “Oh yeah, I forgot about Summer.
 She works on the night shift doesn’t she?
-You could call her now and get the ball rolling.”
+You should call her now, and get the ball rolling.”

 “You won’t leave me alone until I call her will you?”

-“Hell no. I know you.
-You’re just stalling, hoping I’ll forget about it by tomorrow and then you won’t do anything.”
+“Hell no, I know you.
+You’re just stalling, because you hope I’ll forget about it by tomorrow and then you won’t have to do anything.”

 Joshua continued in the same vein until Richard grudgingly hauled himself up off of the living room couch and went to his bedroom to make the call.
 He needed a few minutes to get the nerve up.
 It was seemingly a lifetime ago, the last time he spoke to Summer.

 They had gone to the same high school, always on friendly terms but not exactly friends.
 Richard’s rough and tumble friends were a bit too juvenile for Summer.
 He sat on the edge of his bed and recalled the beauty of her hazel, green flecked eyes, the sensuousness of her soft, full lips and the way they curved upward when she smiled at him.
 Richard always admired her from afar, painfully aware that she was out of his league.

 After high school, he lost contact with her and assumed that she married a doctor or some rich executive.
 Richard entered the police academy straight out of high school.
 He recalled his shock a few years later when he discovered that Summer was a rookie at his station.
 He looked out for her and showed her the ropes.
 Summer was a natural and took to the job like a fish to water.